inrupt/solid-client-authn-js/ARCHITECTURE.md

 ## Codemap of the client library modules

-Most architectural specificities are found in both client libraries modules.
 This section will give a high-level description of the inner workings of both `@inrupt/solid-client-authn-node` and `@inrupt/solid-client-authn-browser`, leaving aside anything too module-specific.